Projects

 Sport makes you smart

-Sport keeps you fit, makes you happy and improves your ability to concentrate and thus to learn.
-In addition, sport also contributes to the development of entire societies by relieving the burden on the healthcare system and strengthening community spirit, cohesion and peace.
-And sport creates sources of income.
+Sport keeps you fit, makes you happy and improves your ability to concentrate and therefore to learn.
+Sport also contributes to the development of societies, as it reduces the burden on the healthcare system and strengthens cohesion and peace.
+Discrimination and exclusion in particular can also be addressed through sport in a playful way.
 That is why PROBONO has set itself the goal of promoting sports and exercise at our partner schools in Tanzania.
+In doing so, we focus in particular on overcoming gender-based discrimination and strengthening inclusive sports education approaches.

-The task of the participating teachers is now to give the subject "Sports and Games" a pedagogical and structural framework at their schools.
-It was particularly important to bring together and link up teachers who are enthusiastic about sports.
-Various synergy effects have already emerged.
-For example, following the training, the PROBONO partner schools in Arusha, together with Future Stars Academy, organized a soccer and netball tournament for primary and secondary schools, in which over 480 students participated.
-The winners of the soccer tournament (Kaloleni Secondary School, Edmund Rice Secondary School and Amani Primary School) can now take part in the Chipkizi Cup, the largest youth and grassroots soccer tournament in East Africa - which is also only possible thanks to your donations!
+It is now the task of the participating teachers to provide a pedagogical and structural framework for the subject “Sports and Games” at their schools.
+Therefore, it was particularly important to bring together and network teachers who are passionate about sport.
+Until now, various synergy effects have already resulted.
+For example, the PROBONO partner schools in Arusha, together with Future Stars Academy, organized a football and netball tournament for primary and secondary schools following the training, in which over 480 pupils took part.
+The winners of the soccer tournament (Kaloleni Secondary School and Amani Primary School) were then nominated to take part in the Chipkizi Cup, the largest youth and grassroots football tournament in East Africa.
+The girls’ soccer team from Edmund Rice Secondary School was also invited to the LaLiga East Africa Cup.

 Projects